Lightning-AI/torchmetrics/docs/source/pages/intro.rst

 Implementing your own metric
 ****************************

-Implementing your own metric is as easy as subclassing an ``torch.nn.Module``.
-Simply, subclass ``torchmetrics.Metric`` and do the following:
+Implementing your own metric is as easy as subclassing an :class:`~torch.nn.Module`.
+Simply, subclass :class:`~torchmetrics.Metric` and do the following:

 1. Implement ``__init__`` where you call ``self.add_state`` for every internal state that is needed for the metrics computations
 2. Implement ``update`` method, where all logic that is necessary for updating metric states go